Actinolite is a rare translucent variety of chatoyant actinolite. It is an amphibole silicate that is sometimes

 Tiger's eye is a type of opaque macrocrystalline quartz with a fibrous structure.
 It typically displays chatoyant stripes, because structural fibers are crooked or bent.

-Pleochroism is very pronounced in iolite and is seen as three different color shades in the same stone: violet blue, yellow gray and a light blue.
+Pleochroism is very pronounced in iolite and is seen as three different color shades in the same stone; violet, yellow-gray and blue.

-Jadeite is found in most colors from pure white thru pink, brown, red, orange, violet, blue, and black, to an range of greens.
+Jadeite is found in most colors, including pure white, pink, brown, red, orange, violet, blue, black and a range of greens.

 Topaz is an important gem due to its hardness and high refractive index.
-Topaz comes in many colors but the blue topaz is especially popular.
+Topaz comes in many colors and blue topaz is especially popular.

-Jasper is usually considered a chalcedony, but scientists put it in a group by itself because of its grainy structure.
+Jasper is usually considered a type of chalcedony, however, scientists put it in a group by itself because of its grainy structure.

 One of the most versatile of gems, tourmaline is found in every color.
-It can show every tone from pastel to dark, and can appear in various colors in the same stone.
+It can show every tone from pastel to dark, and can display various colors in the same stone.

 Kunzite is the pale pink-violet to light-violet species of the mineral spodumene.
 Kunzite is named in honor of the mineralogist George F. Kunz.

-The green species of garnet was discovered in 1967 by British geologist Cambell R. Bridges in the bush along the frontier between Kenya and Tanzania.
+This green species of garnet was discovered in 1967 by British geologist Campbell R. Bridges in the bush along the frontier between Kenya and Tanzania.

-Kyanite is a layered crystal with a luster that is vitreous to almost pearly, and is usually found in a sapphire-like blue.
+Kyanite is a layered crystal with a vitreous to almost pearly luster that is usually found in a sapphire-like blue color.

-Turquoise, the blue cousin to lapis lazuli, has been known and valued for thousands of years.
+Turquoise, the blue cousin of lapis lazuli, has been known and valued for thousands of years.
 The early mines in Sinai, Egypt, were already worked out in 2000 B.C.

 Labradorite is a member of the plagioclase feldspar group and displays a distinctive schiller in lustrous metallic tints.

-Variscite is a relatively rare phosphate mineral and high quality specimens are used as gemstones and for carvings.
-Variscite is colored by traces of chromium .
+Variscite is a relatively rare type of phosphate mineral.
+High quality specimens are used as gemstones and for carvings.
+Variscite is colored by traces of chromium.

-Lapis lazuli has been used for thousands of years for jewelry and ornamental objects.
+Lapis lazuli has been used for thousands of years in jewelry and ornamental objects.
 The unique deep blue color has never lost its attraction.

-Verdite is a light to dark green serpentine rock which is often spotted or variegated.
+Verdite is light to dark-green serpentine rock that is often spotted or variegated.
 Most specimens come from South Africa and Zimbabwe.